gazoscalvertos/Hass-Custom-Alarm/README.md

 ```
 ### Features:
 - MQTT Integration (NEW)
+- Alarm State Persistence on reboots/power restore
+- Lockout of HA sidebar when armed
 - Passcode Attemps/Lockout (NEW)
 - Support for custom device states (NEW)
 - Code panel 0-9 on disarm only